2 Babylon/Mesopotamia

 2

-Tablets consisting of tables of squares have been found, thus greatly aiding the computation of large
+Tablets consisting of tables of squares greatly aided the computation of large products.
+For instance,

 31 × 22 =